Asiant/whataboutit-blog/README.md

 1. Explain Netty in a nutshell
 2. How Proxy works
-3. OS for higher level abstraction lovers
+3. OS for higher level abstraction developers
 4. Secondary activities of any deployment: Instrumentation and sidecars
 5. Deployment Models
 6. Design: GameEngine